NagatoDEV/PlayStation-Home-Scene-List-Spreadsheet/README.md

 # Additional Information:

-This archive will be updated whenever the team gains more data i.e, obtaining more scenes.
+This archive will be updated whenever the team gains more scenes from users cache donations.

 ## How can you help out the project?

-Currently our development team is looking for anyone who still has PlayStation Home on there PS3 console, any data we can obtain can help the preservation for home.
-Our primary goal is to get Home back running online.
-So our team has been working on trying to emulate Sony's Medius server via using the PlayStation 3 CFW & RPCS3.

-For more information on how to donate cache data please refer to this [video guide](https://www.youtube.com/watch?v=BppPWh49ROU&feature=youtu.be) Alternatively you can check out my written version of this guide [here](https://gist.github.com/NagatoDEV/587b5a76a1789a9d91c48e87c634771b).
+For more information on how you can [donate](https://nagato.gitbook.io/playstation-home-cache-extraction-guide1/) your old Home data which helps restore original Home content for our emulated networking services e.g., original spaces, clothing objects, video content, minigames & other core functional objects that is needed for PlayStation®Home online.

-## Release History
+## Release History 📜

 * **2/24/2023**